Aniruddha-Deb/RubiksCube/rubikscube/questions.md

 Y
 ---

-X (pictured below) is a crossword program with a text-based UI that can be run on the terminal.
+**X** (pictured below) is a crossword program with a text-based UI that can be run on the terminal.

-ID X, a portmanteau of "crossword" and a programming library that makes the program possible.
+ID **X**, a portmanteau of "crossword" and a programming library that makes the program possible.

-X also refers to a certain set of words that one does not usually see in a crossword.
+**X** also refers to a certain set of words that one does not usually see in a crossword.

 <img src="img/crosswords.gif" class="q-img q-img-centered">

 -------------------

-# X = `cursewords`
+### X = `cursewords`

 ################################################################################

 G
 ---

 One of the most iconic scenes in sci-tech films, **X** was actually made from characters scanned from Japanese sushi cookbooks, which explains the character composition.
-Sound designer DA Davis digitized raindrops against window panes to create the sound effects as X plays.
-X is now a hallmark of digital tech and hacker culture, and is eponymous with the movie in which it was used, similar to Star Wars' opening crawl.
+Sound designer DA Davis digitized raindrops against window panes to create the sound effects as **X** plays. **X** is now a hallmark of digital tech and hacker culture, and is eponymous with the movie in which it was used, similar to Star Wars' opening crawl.

-ID X.
+ID **X**.

 -------------------

-## Matrix digital rain
+### Matrix digital rain

 <img src="img/matrix.jpeg" class="q-img q-img-centered">